-- existing electrical infrastructure;

-- water resources, including wetlands and permafrost;

-- air quality;

-- fish and fish habitat and fisheries;

-- caribou, migratory birds, plants and species at risk and related habitats;

-- existing mining operations and planned expansions;
+- existing electrical infrastructure; - water resources, including wetlands and permafrost; - air quality; - fish, fish habitat and fisheries; - reptiles and amphibians; - caribou (migratory and boreal), migratory birds, plants and SAR and related habitats; - species and areas of importance to Indigenous Governments and Organizations; - existing mining operations and planned expansions;

 - accessibility of land for potential future mineral exploration and mining;

-- communities, human health and quality of life;
+- Indigenous Governments and Organizations and local communities, human health and quality of life;

 - protected public water supply areas, public drinking water systems and water quality;

 - socio-economic development in the area;

 - parks and protected areas;

-- heritage and cultural resources; and
+- heritage and cultural resources;

-- economy, employment and business.
+- economy, employment and business; and

+- Indigenous knowledge.

-The ensuing sections should focus on the components relevant to the key issues and effects of the Project.
+The ensuing sections shall focus on the components relevant to the key issues and effects of the Project.